mathias-github/cuberite-redesign-final/news/_posts/2015-12-28-december-2015-newsletter.md

 The Cuberite server hit a big milestone this month, when we reached the 1000 star mark on GitHub, as well as getting close to the ten-thousandth commit.
 This just shows how much the community has been involved in the creation of the server and

-Mobs have also had a lot of improvements this month, including a new system for breeding implemented by @Gargaj, and improvements to pathfinding from @LogicParrot.
+Mobs have also had a lot of improvements this month, including a new system for breeding implemented by @gargaj, and improvements to pathfinding from @logicparrot.

-@LogicParrot

 @tigerw has refactored the redstone simulator, with improvements to speed and some bugfixes.
 He made a [video](https://www.youtube.com/watch?v=5q-nmkelEDI) to demonstrate the new system.